rm4193/Data-Science-Visualization-ToolKit/README.md

     b.
 This is located inside of Data-Science-Visualization-ToolKit\package_installer.bat

-**4. Search and open Visual Studio Code**
+**4. Search and open Visual Studio Code application**

     a.
+Visual Studio Code is INCLUDED in the anaconda3 installer

+    b.
 Navigate to the extensions section

-    b.
+    c.
 Install the python extension

-    c.
+    d.
 Close Visual Studio Code once the extension is installed.

 **5. Open the main.py file insi**
 Visual Studio Code: File > Open Folder >